Ricks-Lab/gpu-utils/README.md

 * Example use cases: [wiki.archlinux.org](https://wiki.archlinux.org/index.php/AMDGPU)

 ## History
+#### New in latest Release  -  [v3.2.0](https://github.com/Ricks-Lab/amdgpu-utils/releases/tag/v3.2.0)
+* Fixed CRITICAL issue where Zero fan speed could be written when invalid fan speed was read from the GPU.
+* Fixed issue in reading pciid file in Gentoo (@CH3CN).
+* Modified setup to indicate minimum instead of absolute package versions (@smoe).
+* Modified requirements to include min/max package versions for major packages.
+* Fixed crash for missing pci-ids file and add location for Arch Linux (@berturion).
+* Fixed a crash in *amdgpu-pac* when no fan details could be read (laptop GPU).
+* Fixed deprecation warnings for several property setting functions.
+Consolidated all property setting to a single function in a new module, and ignore warnings for those that are deprecated.
+All deprecated actions are marked with FIXME in GPUgui.py.
+* Replaced deprecated set properties statement for colors with css formatting.
+* Implemented a more robust string format of datetime to address datetime conversion for pandas in some installations.
+* Implemented dubug logging across the project.
+Activated with --debug option and output saved to a .log file.
+* Updated color scheme of Gtk applications to work in Ubuntu 20.04.
+Unified color scheme across all utilities.
+* Additional memory parameters added to utilities.
+* Read ID information for all GPUs and attempt to decode GPU name.
+For cards with no card path entry, determine system device path and use for reading ID.
+Report system device path in *amdgpu-ls*.
+Add *amdgpu-ls --short* report to give brief description of all installed GPUs.

 #### New in Previous Release  -  [v3.0.0](https://github.com/Ricks-Lab/amdgpu-utils/releases/tag/v3.0.0)
 * Style and code robustness improvements
 * Deprecated  *amdgpu-pciid*  and removed all related code.